 This was a great stop.
 We stopped at Steve Miles house.
 Steve heard about our trip a few weeks before the start of our trip and invited us to come to his house so he could pull us on his boat.
 Steve loved what Becca was doing and wanted to be a part of the trip.
 Steve and his neighbor Kenneth both signed our witness statement.
 This was two awesome total strangers that welcomed us into their home, and to use their boat.

 Lake #3 Lake Lanier, Georgia

-The weather ended up being a obstacle that we continued to have to overcome.
+Lake Wedowee is our first rainout of the trip.
+We were very excited that we thought we were going to get four lakes off the list the first day.
+The weather ended up being an obstacle that we continued to have to overcome.
 We made it is Lake Wedowee but it is raining really hard.
 It took us a little bit of time to find the boat ramp because our GPS took us to the backside of the dam.
 We could not put the PWC in on that side of the dam.
-We back tracked and found a public boat ramp.
+We backtracked and found a public boat ramp.
 By this time it was still raining but not as hard.
 Our problem now is that there is no one at the ramp or on the lake to witness me wakeboard.
-We were starting to loose day light and no one had shown up to witness.
+We were starting to lose daylight and no one had shown up to witness.
 We had to come up with an alternate plan.

 We checked the map to see if we could find another lake to the south and travel to that lake, then do that lake in the morning.

 It looks like Walter F. George Reservoir will be the lake we need to use as our alternate.
 We had to make this change and finish our Alabama lake the next day.
 Funny how we were off track the first day.

 The first real problem of the day.
 A rainout in Alabama this evening.
 We were going to go on the lake and ride anyway but there absolutely no one at this lake this evening.
 Back up plan is in place.
 Head south toward Florida and catch new Alabama lake first this in the AM.